 Our Risk Management Structure

-High-Priority Risk and Key Countermeasures
+High-Priority Risks and Key Countermeasures

 Risks associated with Data Security and Data Privacy

 The Company acquires, manages, and utilizes personal information, including the information of a large number of individual users, in each of our SBUs.
-We believe it is our obligation not only to comply with the laws of each area and country, but also to respect and protect the privacy of individual users in conformance with the expectations of society.
+We believe it is our obligation not only to comply with the laws of each area and country, but also to respect and protect the privacy of individual users in conformity with the expectations of society.

 In the unlikely event of an incident involving personal information, this may not only cause great inconvenience to individual users, but we may suffer from a loss in the value and reputation of our brand and confidence in our services from our individual users.
 We are also aware that we may be subject to business suspension orders, fines and other sanctions by the authorities, as well as lawsuits filed by individual users or business clients, which could seriously harm the Company's operating results.